ianderrington/genai/docs/Using/examples/by_field/science/biology/proteins.md

 1. A model that separates generation and evaluation steps, where the predictor model evaluates the quality of an input set of sequences (generated or otherwise defined).
 2. A model that directly predicts the best designs using adaptive sampling, proposing solutions, evaluating them with the predictor model, and then iterating.

-These components can be cleanly seen in the box below:
+These components can be seen in the box below:

 ???+ tip "[Adaptive Machine Learning for Protein Engineering](https://www.sciencedirect.com/science/article/pii/S0959440X21001457)"
     An overview of ML for protein engineering: